-Foreign Domestic Workers and Foreign Live-in Caregivers
+Foreign Domestic Workers and foreign live-in caregivers

-Home-based care services by VWOs
+Home-based care services by Social Service Agencies (SSAs)

-The government funds VWOs to provide home care services.
+The government funds SSAs to provide home care services.
 These involve a staff visiting your home to offer support such as therapy, personal hygiene care, medication reminders, housekeeping and training in daily living skills.
-The aim is to continue allowing the person with disability to live in the community, instead of in institutions, while providing respite for caregivers.
+The aim is to continue allowing the person with disability to live in the community, instead of institutions, while providing respite for caregivers.

-Caregivers can consider modifying their homes to make it easier – and safer – for a person with disabilities to perform daily activities and move about the house, or to facilitate caregiving.
+Caregivers can consider modifying their homes to make it easier and safer for a person with disabilities to perform daily activities and move about the house, or to facilitate caregiving.

 For information on home modifications as well as related financial assistance, click on the Assistive Technology page.

-For children and youth (up to 18 years)
+For children and youth (below 18 years)